 On the morning of December 7, 1941, Japan bombed Pearl Harbor.
 It was a devastating attack that emboldened many Americans to help our Nation.
-The next morning, 3 brothers walked 30 miles to Lebanon, KY to sign up to fight.
+The next morning, 3 brothers walked 30 miles From Raywick, KY to Lebanon, KY to sign up to fight.

 Years went by and Joseph suffered from depression and symptoms of Post Traumatic Stress Disorder.
 In 1980, Joseph committed suicide.

-Joseph Leake’s grandson, Troy Yocum grew up not fully understanding why his grandfather, Joseph Leake would come to the conclusion that suicide was the only way out.
-After joining the Army after 9/11 and deploying to Iraq, Yocum came to realize that his friends were experiencing similar issues that his grandfather had.
+Joseph Leake’s grandson, Troy Yocum grew up not fully understanding why his grandfather would think that suicide was the only way out.
+After joining the Army and deploying to Iraq, Yocum came to realize that his friends were experiencing similar issues that his grandfather had.
 Yocum decided to make it his personal mission to help struggling veterans and their family members to reduce veteran suicide numbers.

 Yocum came up with a plan to raise awareness and funds to help military families by hiking across America.
 He began the 17-month journey, dubbed the “Hike for Heroes”, on April 17, 2010 and finished more than 7,800 miles across 37 states on September 3rd, 2011.
 Yocum became the first veteran to ever walk the length of 3 times across America and was awarded the Citizen Honors Medal by the Congressional Medal of Honor Society.
 The hike garnered national attention for veteran suicide awareness, raised $1.3 million for military families and helped to create the charity named Active Heroes to continue a mission to end veteran suicide.